Group says FG’s ban on rice importation has boosted rice farming - Nigeria Today

 Group says FG’s ban on rice importation has boosted rice farming

-Mr Ndatsu Fari, the Chairman of the group, said on Thursday in Minna that the ban had helped rice farmers to improve their productivity.
+Mr Ndatsu Fari, the Chairman of the group, told newsmen on Thursday in Minna that the ban had helped rice farmers to improve their productivity.

 He said that the policy had encouraged mechanised farming, while strengthening smallholder rice farmers and increasing local production of the commodity.